Maliq & D'Essentials: 2010-11: The Beginning of a Beautiful Life

 Their fourth album, The Beginning of a Beautiful Life, was released to the market in June 2010, with the song "Terlalu" as the first single, followed by "Menari" and "Penasaran" as a second single and third single.
-At this time, Ifa, the group’s keyboardist decided to leave and was replaced by Ilman Ibrahim Isa, more widely known as "Ilman".
+At this time, Ifa, the group's keyboardist decided to leave and was replaced by Ilman Ibrahim Isa, more widely known as "Ilman".

-In 2011, they had perform in Melbourne, Australia on May and a solo concert Maliq & D'Essentials Live in Malaysia at the KL Live, Kuala Lumpur, Malaysia on December.
+In 2011, they performed in Melbourne, Australia in May and a solo concert Maliq & D'Essentials Live in Malaysia at the KL Live, Kuala Lumpur, Malaysia on December.
 The concert tickets were sold out by their fans in the country.

 2012: Radio Killed the TV Stars

 In 2012, Maliq & D'Essentials with some indie musicians from various genres of music participated in a compilation album titled Radio Killed The TV Star, which was released by The One Management and Organic Records.
 This compilation is a movement from indie musicians and indie record label for Indonesia's music industry.
 The musicians that have contributed in this album include Maliq & D'Essentials, Endah N Rhesa, Twentyfirst Night, Zore, The Upstairs, Rock 'N Roll Mafia, and others.
 The single from Maliq & D'Essentials from this compilation album was titled "Berlari dan Tenggelam".